kimoba/kimoba/README.md

 - 👋 Hi, I’m Kim!
 - 🖥️ I’m interested in becomming a programmer :)
 - ✨ I’m currently learning Javascript and Python
-- 🏡 Attending Code in Place 2021
+- 🏡 Attending Code in Place 2021 & Code Platoon's Bootcamp Prep Course
 - 🏕️ Hoping to attend a coding bootcamp!
 - 🖌️ I like to draw sometimes.
 - 💓 I'm obssessed with corgis!